The Architecture of Agency Volume 2 In Defense of Bayes

 What They Get Right

-Induction is a myth.
-Bayes’ theorem contains no mechanism for generating hypotheses; it redistributes belief over a hypothesis space that must come from somewhere else, and the somewhere else is exactly what Deutsch and Hall say it is — creative conjecture, disciplined by criticism.
-A Bayesian who thinks his updating rule explains where quantum mechanics came from has mistaken an accounting identity for a research program.
-Theory creation is abductive through and through, and nothing in this chapter disputes it.
+Bayes’ theorem contains no complete mechanism for generating hypotheses; it redistributes belief over a model space that must be created, revised, and sometimes expanded.
+A Bayesian who thinks updating alone explains where quantum mechanics came from has mistaken an accounting rule for a research program.
+Creative conjecture and criticism are indispensable, while Bayesian comparison can still help assess conjectures once likelihoods and priors have been stated.

 But two errors keep the critics from stopping where their argument stops.